 I’ve included this new design in the made to order section of my Etsy shop – so if you want one, you know where to go 😉

 I spent some time cycling and walking in The Peak District last weekend, Autumn colours are everywhere right now.
 I wanted to develop a new artwork to follow on from the recently published Autumn Leaf, which I’ve sold two versions of already.
-I spied a leaf on the ground, a mix of yellows, browns, pink and orange – this one just stood out in the crowd.
+I spied a leaf on the ground, a mix of yellows, browns, pink and orange – this one just stood out in the crowd of shades, shifting from summer to autumn.
 I picked it up and studied it for a few minutes, before replacing it, and finishing my walk.

 On my return to the hotel – I set to work trying to create a sense of Autumnal colours in my work.
 I enjoy the challenge of working with watercolours, I find them very unforgiving, and at times I lack the confidence to go all in.
 That feeling was absent this time, and I played with different techniques on different parts of the paper.
-This piece was completed over a two day period, and is now available to buy on my Etsy shop.
+This piece was completed over a two day period.

 A simple design.
 Regular visitors to the blog will recognise the various elements which make up this image.
 I enjoy blending watercolour from one shade to another, it works really well as a background for a strong design.
 Th leaf is a shape I regularly doodle, and the gold leaf, whilst being a pain to work with, is one of my favourite materials to look at.
 Once everything was dry, I sprayed a coat of varnish on top to protect the metal.